abrotman/related-domains-by-dns/rdbd-newrrs.md

 ## RDBD Resource Record Definition

-The RDBD resource record is published at the apex of the related domain zone.
+The RDBD resource record is published at the apex of the related-domain zone.

 [[All going well, at some point we'll be able to say...]]
 IANA has allocated RR code TBD for the RDBD resource record via Expert